- What is copyright?

-Your novel, titled “Sweet Revenge,” is about a twenty-five year-old bitter woman seeking revenge on her narcissistic ex, who has custody of their daughter.
-Three months after it is published and copyrighted in the United States, it is sold over ten million copies and climbed to the top of the list of bestsellers in the New York Times.
+International copyright law has been one of the major issues in the last decade.
+Your novel, “Sweet Revenge,” is about a twenty-five-year-old bitter woman seeking revenge on her narcissistic ex, who has custody of their daughter.
+Three months after it is published and copyrighted in the United States, it sold over ten million copies and climbed to the top of the list of bestsellers in the New York Times.
 As a famous author, you are invited to a literary festival being held in South Africa.

 You visit one of the many book vendors to purchase a copy of “Long Walk to Freedom” by Nelson Mandela.
-Stacked next to Mandela’s title are fifty copies of “Sweet Revenge,” published by an obscure publishing company that you have never heard of and most certainly did not submit your manuscript to.
+Stacked next to Mandela’s title are fifty copies of “Sweet Revenge,” published by an obscure publishing company you have never heard of and most certainly did not submit your manuscript to.

 You know that the company has infringed on your copyrights by publishing your work without your permission.
 But what sort of copyright infringement is that?
-National, or international?
+National or international?

 In this article, we will answer your question and provide similar real-life cases of copyright infringement that will help you tackle such scenarios in the future.